Aider-AI/aider/docs/unified-diffs.md

 There are abundant anecdotes
-about GPT-4 Turbo writing half completed code filled with comments that give homework assignments to the user like "...omitted for brevity..." or "...add logic here...".
+about GPT-4 Turbo writing half completed code filled with comments that give homework assignments to the user like
+"...add logic here..."
+or
+"...omitted for brevity...".
-Aider's new unified diff edit format significantly reduces this sort of lazy coding, as quantified by dramatically improved scores on a new "laziness benchmark".
+Aider's new unified diff edit format significantly reduces this sort of lazy coding, as quantified by dramatically improved scores on a new "laziness" benchmark suite.

-Before trying to reduce laziness, I needed a way to quantify and measure the problem.
-I developed a new
-benchmarking suite designed to both provoke and quantify lazy coding.
+Aider's new benchmarking suite is designed to both provoke and quantify lazy coding.
 It consists of 39 python refactoring tasks, which ask GPT to remove a non-trivial method from a class and make it a stand alone function.
 GPT-4 Turbo is prone to being lazy on this sort of task, because it's mostly a "cut & paste" of code from one place in a file to another.
-GPT often creates the new function with a body that is empty except for a comment like
+Rather than writing out the code, GPT often just leaves a comment like
 "...include the body of the original method..."